katrinab2727/cse15l-lab-reports/lab3.md

 technical/biomed/1477-7827-1-13.txt:          from PT4 showed a high increase when compared to the PT4
 ```

 The `grep -r` command reads all of the files recursively in the given path for the specified string.
-The `plos` and `biomed` directory files were searched for the specified string.
+The files in the `plos` and `biomed` directory were searched for the specified string.

 Source: https://man7.org/linux/man-pages/man1/grep.1.html